CFBCWorks/Independence40SKN/_items/SKN_IN40.md

 ## About this Item

-_"Rhythm Time is Fun Time_"…a collection of poems and rhymes which were used to teach concepts in mathematics, science, social studies and language arts, at the kindergarten and lower Primary School levels
+_"Rhythm Time is Fun Time_" a collection of poems and rhymes which were used to teach concepts in mathematics, science, social studies and language arts, at the kindergarten and lower Primary School levels